cassiozen/mithryn-ttrpg/combat.md

 ### Defense

-If your PC is about to be attacked, you can react with a defense to automatically cancel one hit.
+PCs equipped with a shield can react to incoming attacks with a defense to automatically cancel one hit.
 Note: A PC must declare that they are defending when the attack is announced, before the roll/result.

 ### Interpose